Solicitor Website Design – web design advice for a legal practice

 7. Provide downloadable forms – on your website as PDFs to save on postage and speed up delivery as well as providing a useful service.

 8. Social – Integrate all your social platforms, your various publications, statement or comments, by linking your accounts to your website including LinkedIn, Facebook and Twitter.

-9. Blog – use your blog to post news about you, your services, your industry news or your activities in the community
+9. Blog – use your blog to post news about you, your legal services, your industry news or your activities in the community

-10. Security – ensure that your domain name and hosting is in your name on your credit card
+10. Security – ensure that your domain name and hosting is in your name on your business credit card